 In the wintertime, you might not be able to take to the trails on horseback, but you can ride on a horse-drawn sleigh.
 There aren’t many places you can still ride on a real sleigh through a winter wonderland.
 The ride is about an hour long and moves along the lakeside trail to the end of the lake.

-You can book this experience at the Fairmont or with Brewster Adventures and tours start at $45.
-Group tours are offered as well as private tours.
+You can book this experience at the Fairmont or with Brewster Adventures, and tours start at $52 with group tours offered, as well as private tours.

 Tackle the Trail on Cross Country Skis

-Parks Canada manages several cross country or nordic ski trails for you to take in the views from a pair of skis.
-Trails are rated by difficulty so even if you’re a beginner, you can find a trail appropriate for your skillset.
+Parks Canada manages several cross-country ski trails for you to take in the views from a pair of skis.
+Trails are rated by difficulty, so even if you’re a beginner, you can find a trail appropriate for your skillset.

-Two of the most popular trails are the Moraine Lake road trail and the Great Divide Trail.
+Two of the most popular trails are the Moraine Lake Road Trail and the Tramline Trail.
 You can find rentals in Lake Louise, Banff, or Canmore.
-Of course, if you’re passionate about cross country skiing, you’ll have to head to Canmore and check out the Nordic Ski Center.
-Other notable cross country ski trails are:
+Of course, if you’re passionate about cross-country skiing, you’ll have to head to Canmore and check out the Nordic Ski Center.
+Other notable cross-country ski trails are:

 - Moraine Lake Rd (15.6 km/250 meter gain